James Gilkes

-James Gilkes (born 21 September 1952) is a former sprinter from Guyana who specialised in the 200 metres.
+James Wren Gilkes (born 21 September 1952) is a former sprinter from Guyana who specialised in the 200 metres.
+He competed at two Olympic Games.

 Career

-He was 1975 Pan American 200 metre champion, and in 1979 he took the silver medal in the same event.
+He was the 1975 Pan American 200 metre champion, and in 1979 he took the silver medal in the same event.

 He was runner up to Don Quarrie of Jamaica in the 1978 AAA's 200 metres event.
 At the 1978 Commonwealth Games in Edmonton he finished fourth in the 100 metre final, then took the silver medal in the 200 metres, finishing behind Allan Wells of Scotland.

 In 1978, Gilkes was denied a world record for the 4x200 m relay; while the Tobias Striders team he was a member of broke the old world record with a time of 1:20.23, but this was rejected as a record because the team members were from different countries.
 The other members of the team were: Guy Abrahams, Panama; Michael Simmons, USA; and Don Quarrie, Jamaica.

 The team from the University of Southern California (Joel Andrews, James Sanford, William Mullins and Clancy Edwards) that finished second in the same race also broke the old world record: their time of 1:20.26 was accepted as the new world record.

 In 1979 he took 3rd place in the "Golden sprints" in Zurich.

 Gilkes would have been a medal favorite in the 200 m (which Don Quarrie won) at the 1976 Olympic Games in Montreal, but Guyana joined the African boycott over New Zealand's rugby team's tour of apartheid South Africa.
 He applied to the International Olympic Committee (IOC) for permission to run as an individual under their flag but was denied the request.

 He also went to the 1980 Olympic Games where he reached the semi-finals of both the 100 and 200 metres before he was eliminated.

 His personal best time for the 200 metres was 20.14 seconds, achieved in September 1978 in Ingelheim.

 Gilkes studied first at Fisk University then moved to the University of Southern California (USC).
 He was an important member of the track team at both colleges.
 As of 2012, Gilkes was still ranked in the top 10 all-time performers for the USC Trojans at 100 and 200 m, joint 8th and 4th respectively.

 He enjoyed success for both colleges at the NCAA (USA Collegiate) championships, including a win at 220 yards in 1974: